mrgnhnt96/revali/doc-site/docs/constructs/revali_server/getting-started/20-run-the-server.md

 Now that you've seen your server in action, you can start adding more endpoints to your server.

 :::tip
-Check out the [revali docs](/revali/getting-started/debug-server) to learn more about debugging your server.
+Check out the Revali docs to learn more about [debugging your server][debug-server].
 :::

+[debug-server]: ../../../revali/getting-started/debug-server.md